 Agentic AI

-A practical academic hub on AI agents, autonomous workflows, and institutional readiness.
+An academic hub on AI agents, autonomous workflows, oversight, and institutional readiness.

 Agentic AI describes AI-enabled systems that can plan, use tools, coordinate steps, and support multi-stage workflows under human oversight.
-This hub explains what that means for education, research, institutions, and knowledge work.
+The academic question is where such autonomy is useful, where it is risky, and what institutions must review before adopting it.

 Why agentic AI matters